What if we told you there is a science backed way to provide your microbiome with HUGE benefits using your own homegrown organic food - in 5 days?

 - The embryo is the star of the show.
 It contains the earliest forms of the future plant’s roots, leaves and stem.

-Vitamins are used by the seedling to metabolise food and heal it’s cells and they produce these very quickly to promote rapid growth.
+Vitamins are produced and used by the seedling to metabolise food and heal it’s cells and they produce these very quickly to promote rapid growth.
 This is why sprouts and microgreens are known to be up to 20 to 30 times more vitamin dense within a few days of sprouting than the mature plant they would grow into.

 So that’s the crash course in the fundamentals of sprouting and what’s going on when you sprout seeds and grow microgreens.